Microsoft-Build-2016/CodeLabs-Office/Module2-MsGraphWeb/README.md

 <a name="Ex2Task3"></a>
 #### Task 3 - Calling the Microsoft Graph ####

-I the final exercise of this module, you will use a v2.0 access token and call into the Microsoft Graph for both Office 365 and Microsoft (MSA) accounts.
+In this task, you will use a v2.0 access token and call into the Microsoft Graph for both Office 365 and Microsoft (MSA) accounts.

-1. Open the **Index.cshtml** located in the **Views**\**Home** folder.
+1. Open the **Index.cshtml** located in the **Views/Home** folder.

 1. Replace the entire view markup with the **o365-contactsindex** code snippet.
 This configures a table to display the contacts.
 It also defines the model of the view as a **Newtonsoft.Json.Linq.JArray**.
 This has been simplified for the workshop.
 A more solid pattern would be to create a Contact class and parse the JSON from the **Microsoft Graph**.

 	> **Note:** Microsoft is working to release a number of SDKs for the Microsoft Graph.
-At the time of this writing, a preview SDK was available for ASP.NET MVC 4.x, but not yet supported in ASP.NET Core.
+At the time of writing, a preview SDK was available for ASP.NET MVC 4.x, but not yet supported in ASP.NET Core.
 Stay posted for updated on SDKs that can simplify data access with the Microsoft Graph.

 1. Open the **HomeController.cs** file in the **Controllers** folder and add update the entire Index action with the **o365-contactsindex** code snippet.